mamohamed252/SBA-HTML-CSS-JS/README.md

 - carrot.html will have a picture of for the recipe and information about how to prepare the recipe as well as how to cook the recipe.

+- randomMeal.html will generate random meal recipe once button is clicked on.
+An email forum will ask user to enter their email to sign up for more recipes.
+Once user validation is met, the will go to another page for successful field.
+Otherwise the will be alerted to follow correct format.

+- signUpDone.html will have a gif to show user entered valid email with regex.

 **Technical requirements?**
 ###
 HTML